This post may contain affiliate links. Please see my disclosure policy for details.

 Years ago, the Grand Dukes of Lithuania was crowned here and many famous icons in Lithuanian history have graves inside its walls.

 The original cathedral was built all the way back in 1251 when the majority of Lithuania was Pagan.
 Then, when Lithuania converted to Christianity in the 14th century the cathedral was expanded.

 By the 17th century, the foundations were falling apart and it was reconstructed into the Neo-Classic style.

 During the Soviet Era, it was converted into a warehouse.
 But, masses started again in 1988.

 As well as religious monuments and memorials, there are over forty pieces of art by famous Lithuanian painters.

 It’s truly a beautiful place to visit and the architecture is breathtaking.
 You must remain silent inside out of respect and dress modestly.

 Vilnius Cathedral is FREE to visit and is open 7am – 7pm all week.
 It may be closed to visitors during mass times.

 4. Climb up the Vilnius Cathedral Bell Tower

 Just outside the Cathedral Basilica of St Stanislaus is the Vilnius Cathedral Bell Tower.
-This an important part of the cities defence walls and the historic Lower and Upper Castle in the 13th century.
+This was an important part of the cities defense walls and the historic Lower and Upper Castle in the 13th century.